100ideas/manylabs-hubot/README.md

 #### Contributing

-Updates to this repository are automatically pushed to the production app running at manylabs-hubot.herokuapp.com.
+Updates to the `production` branch are automatically pulled from github to the production app running at manylabs-hubot.herokuapp.com.

 # Hubot Slack Adaptor original instructions